s0344/ArchLinux_MacOS_Dualboot/README.md

 This is a guide for Dual Booting Arch Linux on MacOS.
 All the information are gathered through other guides and digging in google.

+The mac I am using is MacBook Air (early 2015) and should be working on other versions too.

 All the source will be listed at the end of the guide.

 ---